 This summary highlights information contained elsewhere in this prospectus.
 Because this is only a summary, it does not contain all of the information that may be important to you.
 You should read this entire prospectus and should consider, among other things, the matters set forth under "Risk Factors," "Selected Historical Financial Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our financial statements and related notes thereto appearing elsewhere in this prospectus before making your investment decision.
 On February 1, 2013, Axalta Coating Systems Ltd. ("ACS") acquired from E. I. du Pont de Nemours and Company ("DuPont") all of the capital stock, other equity interests and assets of certain entities that, together with their subsidiaries, comprised the DuPont Performance Coatings business ("DPC"), which is referred to herein as the "Acquisition."
 Following the Acquisition, we renamed our business Axalta Coating Systems ("Axalta").
 References herein to the "Company," "we," "us," "our" and "our company" refer to ACS and its consolidated subsidiaries.
 References herein to "fiscal year" refer to our fiscal years, which end on December 31.
+References herein to the "LTM Period" refer to the twelve months ended June 30, 2015.
 References herein to the financial measures "EBITDA" and "Adjusted EBITDA" refer to financial measures that do not comply with generally accepted accounting principles in the United States ("U.S. GAAP").
 For information about how we calculate EBITDA and Adjusted EBITDA, see footnote 4 to the table under the heading "-Summary Historical and Pro Forma Financial Information."